tremor-rs/tremor-www-docs/docs/artefacts/operators.md

           <config key>: <config value>
 ```

 The `config` object is optional and only required for some operators.
-Configuration consists of key / value pairs.
+The configuration consists of key / value pairs.

 ## runtime::tremor